-Failure to take reasonable steps to protect a child in the organisation from the risk of sexual abuse from an adult associated with the organisation is a criminal offence under section 490(1) of the Crimes Act 1958 (Vic.).
+Failure to take reasonable steps to protect a child in the school from the risk of sexual abuse from an adult associated with the school is a criminal offence under section 49O(1) of the Crimes Act 1958 (Vic.).

-For further information about the failure to protect offence, see the Department of Justice and Community Safety's 'Failure to protect offence' webpage and Betrayal of Trust: Factsheet.
+For further information about the failure to protect offence, see the Department of Justice and Community Safety's 'Failure to protect' webpage and Betrayal of Trust: Fact Sheet.